-Level B Level F Students graduating from an accredited programme will: Students graduating from an accredited programme will, building on the Level B learning understand the commercial, economic and social context of engineering processes; out understand the limitations of current practice; be aware of the range of applications of chemical engineering and the roles of chemical engineers; have a broad knowledge and critical awareness of developments at the forefront of chemical engineering; adopt an inclusive approach to engineering practice, recognising the have a critical awareness of the wider engineering discipline; responsibilities, benefits and importance of supporting equality, diversity and inclusion; have undertaken research and/or development project work that provides be aware of relevant legal requirements, codes or practice, and industry standards governing engineering activities, including personnel, health and of experimental work; originality and experience in dealing with uncertainty and new concepts and/or applications; safety, contracts, intellectual property rights, product safety and liability issues, and be aware that these may differ internationally; have communicated the outcomes of the project work in a professional manner understand and be able to apply knowledge of engineering management principles and techniques, including project and change management, and understand their limitations; that may melode. thesis, publication, poster, presentation. be aware of the concept and implications of 'professional' (Chartered) engineers and the role of Professional Engineering Institutions; be aware of quality assurance issues and their application to continuous improvement; be aware of the need to protect technology and information transfer securely ensuring both ethical and sustainability implications are considered; have a knowledge and understanding of laboratory practice, and ability to operate bench (or larger) scale chemical engineering equipment; be able to design, plan and undertake experimental or plant work and critically interpret, analyse and report on experimental data; be able to find and apply, with judgement, information from technical literature and other sources.
+Level B Level F Students graduating from an accredited programme will: Students graduating from an accredited programme will, building on the Level B learning understand the commercial, economic and social context of engineering processes; outcomes: understand the limitations of current practice; be aware of the range of applications of chemical engineering and the roles of chemical engineers; have a broad knowledge and critical awareness of developments at the forefront of chemical engineering; adopt an inclusive approach to engineering practice, recognising the have a critical awareness of the wider engineering discipline; responsibilities, benefits and importance of supporting equality, diversity and inclusion; have undertaken research and/or development project work that provides opportunities for: application of research methods, including structured design be aware of relevant legal requirements, codes or practice, and industry standards governing engineering activities, including personnel, health and of experimental work; originality and experience in dealing with uncertainty and new concepts and/or applications; safety, contracts, intellectual property rights, product safety and liability issues, and be aware that these may differ internationally; new concepts and/or applications; have communicated the outcomes of the project work in a professional manner that may include: thesis; publication; poster; presentation. understand and be able to apply knowledge of engineering management principles and techniques, including project and change management, and understand their limitations; that may melduce thesis, publication, poster, presentation. be aware of the concept and implications of 'professional' (Chartered) engineers and the role of Professional Engineering Institutions; be aware of quality assurance issues and their application to continuous improvement; be aware of the need to protect technology and information transfer securely ensuring both ethical and sustainability implications are considered; have a knowledge and understanding of laboratory practice, and ability to operate bench (or larger) scale chemical engineering equipment; be able to design, plan and undertake experimental or plant work and critically interpret, analyse and report on experimental data; be able to find and apply, with judgement, information from technical literature and other sources.